autarch/blog.urth.org/content/posts/2020-02-11-i-weigh-way-less.md

 [^1]: aka snake oil
 [^2]: I always try to weigh myself post-poo for consistency.
 Did you know that [you can have a pound of poo in your body at once](https://www.healthline.com/health/do-you-lose-weight-when-you-poop#how-much-does-it-weigh?) (or more if you're backed up)?
 Well, now you do.
 You're welcome.
 [^3]: "Easy" is a joke in case you weren't sure.
 [^4]: For any climbers reading this ...
 Previously I'd been able to climb 5.9 pretty consistently, but I couldn't finish 100% of the 5.9's I tried.
 I had done a few 5.10-'s and one (soft) 5.10+, but mostly I couldn't climb that grade.
 Now I can flash nearly every 5.9 I try, and I'm pretty capable of 5.10- climbs.
-I've even flashed a some in the past few months.
+I've even flashed some in the past few months.
 I've also done some more 5.10+ climbs.

 ## Conclusion